Esvandiary/RIC/doc/Protocol/README.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-RIC clients and servers ("endpoints") communicate via WebSocket - specifically the standardised version in [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455).
+RIC clients and servers ("endpoints") communicate via WebSocket - specifically the version standardised in [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455).
 Servers MUST provide an encrypted (`wss://`) WebSocket endpoint for clients to connect to, and MUST NOT provide an unencrypted (`ws://`) endpoint.
 Commensurately, clients MUST NOT support connecting to unencrypted servers.
 Servers SHOULD support the per-message compression extension to WebSocket as defined in [RFC 7692](https://datatracker.ietf.org/doc/html/rfc7692).

+## WebSocket subprotocols

+RIC allows for communicating via different encoding formats; these are negotiated on initial connection via WebSocket subprotocols.
+RIC clients MUST specify at least one subprotocol when connecting to any RIC server, and they SHOULD specify all the subprotocols they support.

+* `json`: JSON-encoded data as specified in [RFC 7159](https://datatracker.ietf.org/doc/html/rfc7159)
+  * All messages in this format MUST be sent as a text type WebSocket message.
+  * All messages in this format MUST be encoded in UTF-8 without a byte order mark (BOM).
-All RIC messages MUST be valid JSON messages per [RFC 7159](https://datatracker.ietf.org/doc/html/rfc7159) and the root JSON element SHALL be an object (dictionary).
+  * All messages in this format MUST be valid JSON, and the root JSON element SHALL be an object (dictionary).
+  * RIC servers MUST support this subprotocol.
+* `bson`: BSON-encoded data as specified in the [BSON v1.1 spec](https://bsonspec.org/spec.html).

-All RIC messages MUST be encoded in UTF-8 without a byte order mark (BOM).
+  * All messages in this format MUST be sent as a binary type WebSocket message.
+  * All messages in this format MUST decode to valid JSON, and the root element SHALL be an object (dictionary).
+  * RIC servers SHOULD support this subprotocol, and SHOULD prefer it where supported.

 ## Message format